 As we have everything pre-booked from Ladakh Travel Co., we were carefree about taking Inner Line Permit for Pangong Tso, Khardungla, Nubra Valley, Kargil.
-In case you have to sort out the permits you can ask the hotels/guesthouse to arrange these permits for you, they will charge you nominal cost or you can walk down to DC office in Leh and get it done.
+In case you have to sort out the permits you can ask the hotels/guesthouse to arrange these permits for you, they will charge you a nominal cost or you can walk down to the DC office in Leh and get it done.
 But I suggest you pre-book all your travel convenience to avoid any hustle.

 Our day started off with a good Ladakhi breakfast and then we walked down the local market to get our bike for the day.
 Yes, you got it right.
-Our 2nd day was a Bike Day.
+Our 2nd day was Bike Day.
 Lynne, got us covered for bikes as well in our package.
 She customized the package as per our requirement and ease.

 We hopped on to our Bullet (500cc), got our directions sorted, and took off into the mountains.
 Our first stop was Magnetic hill where it’s said that one can experience reverse gravity in action as the vehicle appears to move without power.
 We had high expectations from this spot but the reality is the vehicles tend to move forwards not because of gravity but the slope.

 By now we had covered a lot of spots and clicked like thousands of pictures.
-Half a day was well spent exploring places without any technology (No Network, No Internet only social communication), we suddenly were proud of ourselves.
+Half a day was well spent exploring places without any technology (No Network, No Internet-only social communication), we suddenly were proud of ourselves.
 We were left with two more spots ‘Pathar Sahib’ and ‘Hall of Fame’, which we decided to cover on our way back to Leh.
 And finally, we got our bikes deposited and headed back to our rooms for good food and some comfortable rest.

-The next morning, we had our breakfast, gathered our stuff and picked up some snacks and water bottles for our road trip.
+The next morning, we had our breakfast, gathered our stuff, and picked up some snacks and water bottles for our road trip.
 We were heading towards Nubra Valley via World’s highest Motorable Pass, Khardungla Pass, which was our first stop.
 Khardungla Pass is at a height of 18380 feet above sea level and is only 40kms from Leh.
 It took us around an hour and a half to reach the pass.

 The snow-covered mountains were breathtaking!
 The rush in the area clearly was a visual of excitement to capture all at once.
-We found couples group of age 65- 70 years who were super active to take pictures and live the moment.
+We found a couples group of age 65- 70 years who were super active to take pictures and live the moment.
 After crawling in the rush, we made it to the photo spot.
 Hundreds of people in line to take a picture with the board that said ‘Welcome to the Top of the World-Mighty Khardungla (Ht- 18380ft).’
 We could only manage to stop by for 30 minutes as the oxygen level was too low.

 We hopped on into our car and drove for another 75 kms in around 2.5 hours, to our next stop which was at the Diskit monastery, in the Nubra valley of Ladakh.
 Also known as Diskit Gompa, the Buddhist center is one of the oldest and largest monasteries with a 32-meter tall statue of Maitreya Buddha facing down the Shyok River towards Pakistan in Leh Ladakh.

 The statue is so well maintained and the coloration on the statue makes it even more attractive.
 You have to climb over 100 steps to get to the statue.
 The Monastery has a prayer hall which has a statue of Cho Rinpoche, and several images of fierce guidance deities.
-After getting few good shots, we headed to Hunder Sand Dunes for a Camel Ride, which was around 5 kms from the Monastery, which took us not more than 15 mins.
+After getting a few good shots, we headed to Hunder Sand Dunes for a Camel Ride, which was around 5 kms from the Monastery, which took us not more than 15 mins.

 Hunder is famous for double hunch back camels, a native of Central Asia.
-They offer group Camel ride for 15 mins for Rs.
+They offer a group Camel ride for 15 mins for Rs.
 250/-, you have to get a token to get into the queue for your number to come for the ride.
 Based on the strength of your group and availability they would call out your token number and take you on a ride on the camel in the sand dunes.
 We then headed for our overnight stay at Valley Flower Camp, Sumoor.

-The next morning, we got ready had breakfast and started early for the highlight destination of the trip, Pangong Tso.
+The next morning, we got ready had breakfast, and started early for the highlight destination of the trip, Pangong Tso.
 It was a long 5 hours’ drive via Shylok River.
 You will witness the river flowing along the road most of the time.
 We took frequent breaks on the way to acknowledge the most picturesque landscapes.

 We spotted Pashmina goats, Wild Horses, Yaks, Himalayan Marmot on the way.
-Our driver had the patience to deal with us as we had so many questions about the place running through our mind and lots that we didn’t know.
+Our driver had the patience to deal with us as we had so many questions about the place running through our minds and lots that we didn’t know.

 We reached Pangong at around 3 pm and couldn’t believe our eyes.
 We’d never seen those shades of blue.
 We stopped by the lake to witness the beauty it beholds.
 Spending our hours clicking pictures with ‘3 Idiots’ Scooter and ‘All is Well’ seats.
 The weather was getting colder and it also started raining which made us shiver, so we decided to have some tea and Maggie at a stall on the lake.

 Rahul also took a ride on the Yak which was the most hilarious moment for us.
-After spending a couple of hours at the lake, we checked- in at the 100 Sky Camp and rested for a couple for hours before heading out again for the night beauty of the lake.
+After spending a couple of hours at the lake, we checked- in at the 100 Sky Camp and rested for a couple of hours before heading out again for the night beauty of the lake.

 Our Rainbow Moment

 But while we were resting, we heard our driver calling for us “‘Sir’ ‘Ma’am’ Please come out fast”.
 As we stepped out of our camps, our driver pointed towards the 2 rainbows that were painting the sky.
 We rushed in to grab our camera and ran to click pictures before we missed it.
 Our driver then told us that it rained in Pangong after a really long time and witnessing a rainbow on the first rain of the season was unexpected.
-We felt so lucky and mesmerized that we decided to walk down to the lake and spend time on lake witnessing its beauty.
+We felt so lucky and mesmerized that we decided to walk down to the lake and spend time on the lake witnessing its beauty.

 As the night came in the lake looked magical under the Moonlight.
 We had our dinner and covered ourselves properly and slept cozily as the night was freezing cold.

 We then resumed our journey back to Leh.
-On the way, we also got down to see the Thiskey Monastery, one of the oldest monasteries, affiliated with Gelug sect of Tibetan Buddhism, and Rancho School, where the Bollywood movie 3 idiots was shot.
+On the way, we also got down to see the Thikshey Monastery, one of the oldest monasteries, affiliated with Gelug sect of Tibetan Buddhism, and Rancho School, where the Bollywood movie 3 idiots was shot.
 Tourists were not allowed to enter the school premises or communicate or click a picture with any student.
 We were followed to see only a spot where the movie was shot.